corerd/GmailPythonAPI/README.md

 ```

-### 3. Obtain OAuth tokens from the Google Authorization Server
+### 3. Obtain OAuth 2.0 tokens from the Google Authorization Server

 Before the `gmailapi.py` script performs its first Gmail API request,
 it must obtain a set of **OAuth 2.0 tokens**, that is:
 - an **access token** that grants limited lifetime access to the API;
 - a **refresh token** allowing the script to obtain new access tokens.

-The script opens your default browser and connects Google Authorization Server
+The script opens your default browser and submits to Google Authorization Server
-to authenticate itself by means of the **OAuth 2.0 credentials** previously
-saved in the `credentials.json` file.
+your **OAuth 2.0 credentials** saved in the `credentials.json` file.

 After logging in with your Google account, an OAuth consent screen is presented
 to you asking to grant the requested permissions.
 If you'll accept, the script